Education and Schools in Australia

 There are plenty of private schools in Australia and, as is the case in most countries, it is assumed these institutions boast better infrastructure, a wider range of facilities, higher-paid teachers and an elevated standard of education.

-The majority of private schools in Australia are Catholic schools.
+The majority of private schools in Australia are Catholic schools, though there are also a few Lutheran and Anglican options.
 While placing a high value on academics, these schools tend to teach from a religious standpoint.
 The extent to which religious practice and teachings are incorporated into the curriculum varies from school to school.
 Expat parents should speak to fellow foreign families to find an institution that aligns with their priorities.

-Non-Catholic private schools, known as independent schools, include schools that subscribe to other religions (such as Christianity, Judaism and Islam) or educational ideologies (such as Montessori).
+Non-Catholic private schools, known as independent schools, include schools that subscribe to other religions (such as Judaism or Islam) or educational ideologies (such as Montessori or Waldorf).

 International schools in Australia